faustojc/ventrift/README.md

 ## 2. Project Structure

-We use the following folder layout to maintain clarity and consistency:
+The following folder layout is used to maintain clarity and consistency:

 ```
 lib/